 How to File a Trademark Application

-First, you must determine what you are permitted to submit as a trademark in your application.
+First, you must determine what you can submit as a trademark in your application.

-- You cannot submit a name that is already being used as a trademark by someone else.
+- You cannot submit a name already being used as a trademark by someone else.

 - Your name can’t be too close to a trademark that already exists.